-Micro-CT Applications for Studying Plant Root and Hydration Systems
+Micro-CT and Studying Plant Root and Hydration Systems

 MicroCT Scanning of Roots in Soil Substrate